 The Voyageurs Cup is bigger and better than ever.

-Canada Soccer unveiled a revamped format for the Canadian Championship on Thursday, more than doubling the competition’s size with the addition of Canadian Premier League clubs.
+Canada Soccer unveiled a revamped format for the Canadian Championship last month, more than doubling the competition’s size with the addition of Canadian Premier League clubs.

 With 13 clubs and 24 matchdays, the competition’s influence is set to grow, with games from May to September, many potential “giant-killings” and clubs involved from coast to coast.